rexshijaku/PDFBarcodeJS/README.md

 ```

 ### Support
-For general questions about pdfBarcodeJS, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
+For general questions about PDFBarcodeJS, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
 To have a quick tutorial check the examples folder provided in the repository.

 ### Author